richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 ![The first Travis build](TravisFirstBuild.png)

+Figure 6.
+Header of your first build

 Craig Citro, Hadley Wickham and Jim Hester are all mentioned for their contributions to make R packages easy to be checked by Travis.

 ![Craig Citro](craigcitro.png)

+Figure 7.
+Craig Citro

 We already know your build will pass, as you've already checked the build in RStudio or used _devtools::check()_.
 Would the build not pass, you will see the same output as given by _devtools::check()_ and nothing more.